mozilla/explainers/MessagingLayerSecurity.md

 let alice_group_details = await alice_group.details().members;

 // Invite others to the group:
-// We will talk about commits and context (ctx) later in the explainer let commit_added_bob = await alice_group.add(bob_key_package);
+// We will talk about commits later in the explainer let commit_added_bob = await alice_group.add(bob_key_package);

 // Send a message to the group